 Limitations and Caveats

-Clinical studies on phenylpiracetam’s effects are limited, and few studies have investigated its safety, or its potential interactions with other supplements.
+Additionally, clinical studies on phenylpiracetam’s effects are limited, and few studies have investigated its safety, or its potential interactions with other drugs and supplements.

-It is also important to note that not all clinical studies on phenylpiracetam are accessible to the general public as most are available only in Russian.
-As a result, most English information found on this drug comes from non-scientific sources such as blogs or user reviews).
+It is also important to note that not all clinical studies on phenylpiracetam are accessible to the general public, as most are available only in Russian.
+As a result, most English information found on this drug comes “second-hand” from non-scientific sources (such as blogs or user reviews).
 This necessarily reduces the overall “trustworthiness” of the available information on this substance, and should be regarded as yet one more reason for justified skepticism about its purported effects and relative safety.